JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 draw!(out, roi_v_boundary, RGB{Float64}(0, 0, 1)) # hide
 draw!(out, roi_v, RGB{Float64}(0, 0, 1)) # hide
 ```

-Don't worry if you don't get the "image" result, that's expected and you'll
-learn how to automatically display an image later in JuliaImages.

 Some add-on packages enable additional behavior.
 For example,